Kikuji Yamashita

 Kikuji Yamashita (山下 菊二, Yamashita Kikuji) was a Japanese Surrealist painter associated with the postwar avant-garde art movement in Japan.
 His artworks were featured prominently in the 2010 documentary film ANPO: Art X War by American documentary filmmaker Linda Hoaglund.

 Early life

 Kikuji Yamashita was born in Miyoshi city, Tokushima prefecture on October 8, 1919.
 In 1937, he graduated from Takamatsu Crafts High School in Kagawa Prefecture.
 In 1938, he moved to Tokyo and began studying painting under the renowned Japanese Surrealist Ichirō Fukuzawa, who introduced him to the work of Max Ernst, Salvador Dalí, and Hieronymus Bosch.
 In 1939, he was drafted into the Japanese military and sent to fight in China.
-Although he survived the war, although feelings of guilt and traumatic memories of his wartime experience, including participating in the torture and murder of a Chinese prisoner, helped shape his ferociously anti-war outlook that was reflected in his later art.
+Although he survived the war, feelings of guilt and traumatic memories of his wartime experience, including participating in the torture and murder of a Chinese prisoner, helped shape his ferociously anti-war outlook that was reflected in his later art.